fareezmir/banking-application/README.md

 - **Customer**:
   - Can "Login" and "Logout".
   - Can "ViewBalance", "DepositMoney", "WithdrawMoney", and make "OnlinePurchase".

-Validation processes are included for depositing, withdrawing, and purchasing, ensuring that all operations are secure and correctly reflected in the customer’s data file.
+  - Each transaction is validated to ensure secure and accurate processing.

 ### 2. Class Diagram

-The class diagram outlines the structure and relationships between classes within the system, including:
+The class diagram outlines the structure and relationships between the classes within the system, highlighting the interaction between different components:

-- **Customer**: Handles customer data and operations.
+- **Customer**: Manages customer-related data and operations.
 - **CustomerState**: Interface representing different account levels (Silver, Gold, Platinum).
-- **ManagerScene**: Aggregates Manager-specific tasks.
+- **ManagerScene**: Contains Manager-specific functionalities.
-- **CustomerScene**: Manages customer operations and data.
+- **CustomerScene**: Manages customer-related operations, including balance updates and transactions.
-- **LoginMenu**: Entry point for user authentication.
+- **LoginMenu**: Provides the initial interface for user authentication.
-- **SceneHub**: Controls the transition between different scenes.
+- **SceneHub**: Acts as a controller for transitioning between different scenes in the application.
-- **ShoppingScene**: Manages the shopping experience for customers.
+- **ShoppingScene**: Manages the shopping operations for customers, including handling purchases and updating customer data.

 ### 3. State Design Pattern

-The application utilizes the State Design Pattern to manage customer account levels dynamically.
-The `CustomerState` interface and its implementations (`CustomerSilver`, `CustomerGold`, `CustomerPlatinum`) allow for seamless transitions between account levels based on the customer’s balance.
-This pattern ensures that the system is flexible and can handle changes in customer behavior at runtime.
+The application leverages the State Design Pattern to dynamically manage customer account levels.
+The `CustomerState` interface, along with its implementations (`CustomerSilver`, `CustomerGold`, `CustomerPlatinum`), enables smooth transitions between account levels based on the customer’s balance.
+This design pattern ensures flexibility and allows the system to adjust the customer’s benefits and fees according to their account status.

 ## How to Run